All-Hands-AI/OpenHands/evaluation/swe_bench/README.md

 `eval_limit`, e.g. `10`, limits the evaluation to the first `eval_limit` instances.
 By
 default, the script evaluates the entire SWE-bench_Lite test set (300 issues).
 Note: in order to use `eval_limit`, you must also set `agent`.

+`max_iter`, e.g. `20`, is the maximum number of iterations for the agent to run.
+By default, it is set to 30.

+`num_workers`, e.g. `3`, is the number of parallel workers to run the evaluation.
+By default, it is set to 1.

+`use_instance_image`, e.g. `true`, is a boolean flag to use the instance-level docker images By default, it is set to `false`.

+`instance_docker_namespace`, e.g. `xingyaoww`, is the docker image namespace to use for the instance-level docker.
+It's only used when `use_instance_docker` is set to `true`.
+By default, it is set to `xingyaoww`.
+Please ignore this argument unless you want to experiment with your own instance-level docker images.

 Let's say you'd like to run 10 instances using `eval_gpt4_1106_preview` and CodeActAgent, then your command would be: